 Causes and risk factors

-Endometrial polyps are caused due to estrogen levels.
+Estrogen levels contribute to the development of endometrial polyps.
 Having certain medications as a treatment for breast cancer can result in higher estrogen levels.
 Being obese and high blood pressure are other causes.
-Cervical polyps can be caused due to infection and chronic inflammation.
+Infection and chronic inflammation can cause cervical polyps.

 Diagnosis

-- Hysterosonography (HSG) – Sterile water is injected into the uterine cavity causing the uterus to expand which will help to provide a clearer view of the polyps.
+- Hysterosonography (HSG) – During hysterosonography (HSG), a medical professional injects sterile water into the uterine cavity, causing the uterus to expand.
+This procedure helps provide a clearer view of the polyps and facilitates their identification.

 - Pelvic Ultrasound – This procedure provides a view of the internal area and helps identify the presence of any polyps.